neuroinformatics-unit/movement/_sources/snippets/status-warning.md.txt

 :::{admonition} Status
 :class: warning
-- 🏗️ The package is currently in early development.
-Stay tuned ⌛
+The package is currently in early development and the interface is subject to change.
+Feel free to play around and provide feedback.
-- It is not sufficiently tested to be used for scientific analysis.
-- The interface is subject to changes.
 :::